mroote/webhome/content/about/tutorials/static-site.md

 Hugo is a powerful static site generation tool with a large community and many free themes available.
 It has a powerful template engine and content management tools.

-I created this websites current theme from scratch using Hugo templates and found it very enjoyable once I got more familiar with Hugo template order precedence.
+I created this websites current theme using Hugo templates and found it very enjoyable once I got more familiar with Hugo template order precedence.

 Once the Hugo static website is ready you can build the static files with the `hugo` command.